colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

         `Moving Frostbite to Physically Based Rendering 3.0 <https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf>`__ by Lagarde and de Rousiers (2013).
-7 years ago, they analytically derived the 1.2 scaling factor while citing the aforementioned ISO Standard.
+7 years ago, they analytically derived the 1.2 scaling factor while citing the aforementioned ISO

-Lagarde and de Rousiers (2013) describe a plausible Digital Still Camera (DSC) Exposure Model based on the Saturation-Based Speed (SBS) method.
+        Standard: 12232:2006.
+They describe a plausible Digital Still Camera (DSC) Exposure Model based on the Saturation-Based Speed (SBS) method.

-The saturation based speed :math:`S_{sat}` of an electronic still picture camera is defined as:
+The saturation based speed :math:`S_{sat}` of an electronic still picture camera as given in ISO Standard: 12232:2019 is defined as:

     :math:`S_{sat}=\cfrac{78}{H_{sat}}`